Which software supports display of HDR photos? (gain maps, etc)

 If you are a developer or looking to add support for uploading HDR photos to your website, the following open-source libraries are available:

 • libultrahdr is a Google-backed open-source C++ library and CLI tool which supports encoding and decoding JPG gain maps (AVIF / HEIC apparently planned per discussions in the repo).
 It also supports transcoding (resize, crop, mirror, compress), making it a critical library or dependency to support transcoding for images uploaded to websites.
+It currently supports JPG gain maps, and will add AVIF / HEIF gain map support in 2026.

-• ImageMagick has added support for libultrahdr (need to enable a flag when compiling, see here for details)
+• ImageMagick has added support for libultrahdr (need to enable a flag when compiling, see here for details).

 Greg Benz Photography